 On August 8, having passed the mouth of the Yellowstone but still pushing hard to catch up with Clark's party, Lewis and his detachment underwent a similar crisis: "The men with me have not had leasure since we left the West side of the Rocky mountains to dress any skins or make themselves cloaths and most of them are therefore extreemly bare.
 I therefore determined to halt at this place."
 Although the air was cold that night, Lewis had to admit that "the Musquetoes continue to be troublesome."
 By the eleventh they were out again in full force.

 On 2 September 1806, as they neared the end of their journey, the battle was still being waged, with intermittent triumphs.
-"The woods being the harbor of the Musquetors," Lewis and the party without the means of Screaning themsevles from those tormenting insects," the men's only recourse was to camp on sandbars in the river where "the wind which generaly blows moderately at night blows off those pests and we Sleep Soundly."
+"The woods being the harbor of the Musquetors," and the party "without the means of Screaning themsevles from those tormenting insects" — their "mosquito bars" had long since fallen to pieces — the only recourse was to camp on sandbars in the river where "the wind which generaly blows moderately at night blows off those pests and we Sleep Soundly."

 The economy of natureonsidering the rages of mosquitoes that rose up to meet the Corps of Discovery head-on, day after day for three interminable summers, and for whose survival those 33 souls and a dog grudgingly surrendered countless cubic millimeters of their lives' blood, one may wonder why Lewis didn't take any scientific interest in those "interesting little animals"?
 To begin with, he was not specifically directed to do so by his commander-in-chief.
 Jefferson was confident that Lewis wouldn't waste his time with species that were already familiar, and Lewis confirmed that in his journals many times.
 Besides, who could find anything new and interesting about mosquitoes.